-While studying the art and architecture of each region in the Middle Ages and the Early Modern period (1000-1700), you will examine how the Mediterranean Sea connected peoples of varying cultural and religious backgrounds.
-You will also reflect on the modern afterlives of Palermo and Barcelona, considering how the medieval and early modern past of these now distinctly different regions still inform contemporary concerns on immigration and European political identity.
+While the course focuses on the art and architecture of each region in the Middle Ages and the Early Modern period (1000-1700), consideration is also given to the modern afterlives of these sites.
+Ultimately, you will examine how the medieval and early modern past still inform contemporary concerns on immigration and European political identity.

 Empires of Exchange is open to students admitted into the Syracuse Center semester programs in Florence.
-Interested students must complete the Signature Seminar questionnaire in OrangeAbroad.
+Interested students must complete the Signature Seminar questionnaire in the OrangeAbroad portal.
 A $300 deposit will be required to hold your place in the seminar.
-This is due upon receipt of your Empires of Exchange acceptance email.
-Details on submitting the deposit will be included in your acceptance email.
+Further details will be provided by your program advisor.

-Space is limited, and it is to your advantage to apply early.
-In the event that there is insufficient interest in the seminar, Syracuse Abroad may choose to cancel the program your deposit will be applied to your semester charges.
+Enrollment in the seminar is limited.
+In the event that there is insufficient interest in the seminar, Syracuse Abroad may choose to cancel the program and your deposit applied to your semester charges.

-Please note that you are required to register for at least 12 additional credits for a minimum of 15 credits for the semester.
+Note: you are required to register for at least 13 additional credits for a minimum of 16 credits for the semester.
 You should further understand that, if you register for more than 19 total credits, you will be charged additional tuition fees for each credit over 19, and you may not register for more than 22 total credits without prior academic approval.